 Conservation Education for Youth

-The Nature Explorer Program is an engaging, hands-on experience designed for young adventurers to discover the magic of gardening, ecology, and outdoor exploration in our garden.
-Through interactive activities, children will learn about planting, pollinators, composting, and the life cycles of plants, water conservation and animals.
+The Nature Explorer Program is an engaging, hands-on field trip experience designed for young adventurers to discover the wonders of gardening, ecology, and outdoor exploration in our Garden.

 LESSONS TOPICS: